yanxx422/Python-Meme-Generator/README.md

 # Meme Generator

-This is Udacity Intermediate Python project that can generate a meme by placing a provided text caption onto a provided image.
-It can load quotes from a variaty of filetypes(PDF, Word Documents, CSVs, Text files).
+This is a Udacity Intermediate Python project that can generate a meme by placing a provided text caption onto a provided image.
+It can load quotes from a variaty of filetypes (PDF, Word Documents, CSVs, Text files).
 Load, manipulate and save images.
 It accepts dynamic user input through a command-line tool and a web service.